Baby Registry Checklist: The Complete Checklist For New Parents

 - Lullaby music

 That’s all there is to it!
 With this baby registry checklist, registering can be fun and easy.
-Start with the basics — like diapers, clothes, a crib, and Newton Baby’s Crib Mattress — and go from there.
+Start with the basics — like diapers, clothes, a crib, Organic Cotton Sheets, and Newton Baby’s Crib Mattress — and go from there, adjusting to your family’s particular needs.

 Soon you’ll be celebrating your little one’s upcoming arrival with friends and family and dreaming of having your sweet baby in your home!